I’ve suffered a psychological injury at work. What do I do?

 Employers must ensure, so far as is reasonably practicable, the health and safety of workers.
 Queensland workers’ compensation law can be complicated, especially when it comes to psychological injuries.
 Unfortunately, a high number of compensation claims for psychological injuries are rejected in the first instance.

-It is not enough to prove that a psychological injury occurred at work; an injured worker must also establish that the work-related incident (or incidents) was “the major significant contributing factor” to the psychological injury.
+It is not enough to prove that a psychological injury occurred at work; presently, an injured worker must also establish that the work-related incident (or incidents) was “a significant contributing factor” to the psychological injury.

-Often, determination of whether a work incident is “the major significant contributing factor” is based on the opinion of a treating practitioner (e.g. treating psychiatrist).
+Often, determination of whether a work incident is “a significant contributing factor” is based on the opinion of a treating practitioner (e.g. treating psychiatrist).

-However, even if a treating practitioner states that the work incident was “the major significant contributing factor” to the injury, the claim may be rejected because the incident constitutes “reasonable management action taken in a reasonable way”.
+However, even if a treating practitioner states that the work incident was “the major significant contributing factor” or “a significant contributing factor” to the injury, the claim may be rejected because the incident constitutes “reasonable management action taken in a reasonable way”.

 What is “reasonable management action taken in a reasonable way”?

 “Reasonable management action taken in a reasonable way” is an exclusion often relied on by insurers to reject claims for psychological injury.
 This exclusion only applies to work-related psychological injuries and can be applied when:

 - the incident/s constituted “management action”;

 - this “reasonable management action” was carried out in a “reasonable way”.